martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ## Rules {#represent-rules}

-When a certification authority issues a certificate based on the FQDN at which the application service provider will provide the relevant application, the following rules apply to the representation of application service identities.
+When a certificate authority issues a certificate based on the FQDN at which the application service provider will provide the relevant application, the following rules apply to the representation of application service identities.